Swagat003/PHARMACY_MANAGEMENT_SYSTEM/README.md

 # PHARMACY_MANAGEMENT_SYSTEM
  C++ Experiential Learning Activity

- Install mysql in your device and create "pharmacy" database and "madicine_tb" table.
+ Install mysql in your device and create "pharmacy" database and "medicine_tb" table.
  Create new project in DevC++ and give all mysql libraries path.
+ Run main.cpp file.